I’ve been writing since I was 8 years old, so in that VERY long time, here’s some of the things I’ve learnt.

 Skill is developed and it needs space and time to grow.
 I am actually saddened when I see new writers who say “I’ve started writing a novel,” and then a month later they are publishing it.

-If you are letting your work out without several edits, including at least one (from someone other than yourself, preferably a professional) then you might be doing your writing a disservice.
+If you are letting your work out without several edits, including at least one (from someone other than yourself, preferably a professional) then you might be doing your writing (and your readers) a disservice.

 02 Take it seriously